e271828e/Flight.jl/docs/notes/design/framework_spec.md

   replay.
-- **Validation is loud and up front.** Before the first frame, the header is validated against the `Build` (store layout, root input [faces](#g-face)), and the trace's batch entries against the root input-face list.
+- **Validation is loud and up front.** Before the first frame, the header is validated against the `Build` (store layout, root input [faces](#g-face)), and the trace's batch entries against the root input-face list and each batch's frame ordinal against the recording's length ([D-217][d-217]).
 Each writer's face-name → position schema ([§11.5][s11-5]) is **validated** in the same pass: a recorded schema that disagrees with the target model's own root-input faces is a replay error.
 The checks are attach-style, and a failure reports